Tulcea: History

+Iron Age

-Tulcea was founded in the 7th century B.C. under the name of Aegyssus, mentioned in the documents of Procopius and Diodorus of Sicily (3rd century BC).
-In his Ex Ponto, Ovid recorded a local tradition that ascribed its name to a mythical founder, Aegisos the Caspian.
+Tulcea was founded in the 7th century BC under the name of Aegyssus, mentioned by Procopius.
+Ovid recorded a local tradition that ascribed its name to a mythical founder, Aegisos the Caspian.

-After the fighting from 1215 AD the Romans conquered the town.
-They rebuilt it after their plans, their technique and architectural vision, reorganizing it.
-The fortified town was mentioned as late as the 10th century, in documents such as Notitia Episcopatuum or De Thematibus.
+Roman period

+Aegyssus was built on a high hill, a strategic location for guarding the Danube particularly under the Romans.

+The amphorae discovered from 1st century BC to 1st century AD suggest the town was an important trading centre of the period.

+After the Getic raids from 12–15 AD the Romans conquered the town and soon after built a new city.

+After Trajan's Dacian Wars at the beginning of the 2nd century AD, the city was included in the Moesian Limes defensive frontier system as a military fort and port for a detachment of the Classis Flavia Moesica.

+The baths were built at the end of the 1st century AD and used until the beginning of the 5th century after several reconstruction phases, in the third of which a large palaestra was added on the north side.

+In the second half of the 3rd century AD, the cohors II Flavia Brittonum (from Britain) was garrisoned here, and in the next century the vexillatio Aegyssensis of Legio I Iovia.
+During the 4th-5th centuries, the city still preserved its military statute (headquarters of cuneus equitum armigerorum, praefectus ripae legionis primae ariae cohortium quinque pedaturae inferioris).
+It was destroyed during the Hun's invasions in the 5th century and rebuilt under Justinian I along with the monumental reconstruction of the Danubian limes.

+Middle Ages

-Under Byzantine rule beginning with the 5th century AD the town was abandoned by the first half of the 7th century due to the Barbarian invasions.
-The former settlement's territory fell under the rule of the Bulgarian Empire (681-c.1000; 1185-14th century).
-Inhabitation was restored in the second half of the 10th century, as the Byzantines built a fortress on the spot after reconquering the region.
-The fortress was soon destroyed in 1064 by an attack of the Uzes, however some inhabitation continued.
+The town was abandoned by the first half of the 7th century after the Avars-Slavs' attacks and the downfall of Danubian limes.
+The town is mentioned in Notitia Episcopatuum and De Thematibus on the list of the bishoprics of Dobrudja.

+Inhabitation was restored in the second half of the 10th century, as the Byzantines built a fort on the spot after reconquering the region.
+The fort was soon destroyed in 1064 by an attack of the Uzes, however some inhabitation continued.
 A settlement, larger than the one in the 11th century, is archaeologically attested beginning with the 14th century.
 The Ottoman rule was imposed around 1420, and would last for the following four centuries.